alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 ## How to claim excise duty drawback

-You can claim excise duty drawback if you've released the goods within 3 years of the original duty payment.
+You don't have to pay the duty you’re claiming drawback on if within 3 years of the original duty payment, you've either:

+* dispatched the goods to another EU country
+* exported goods outside the EU
+* put goods in a warehouse ready for export
+* destroyed goods

 The minimum amount you can claim is £500.
 If your claim is for less than £500, wait until you have other claims worth £500 in total, then send them together.